reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ## Creating a Standard SQS Queue

 We can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/#/create-queue) to create standard queues and FIFO queues.
 The console provides default values for all settings except for the queue name.

-However, for our examples, we will use AWS SDK for Java to create our queues and send and receive messages.
+However, for our examples, we will use [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) to create our queues and send and receive messages.

+So we will use the AWS Java SDK and add it as a Maven dependency.
+The AWS SDK for Java simpliﬁes the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.

 Let us first add the following Maven dependency in our `pom.xml`:

 ```xml
     <dependency>